-Pin Symbol Туре Description 29 (19) RESET I Reset.
-The devices enter stanby status when a low level is input to this pin.
-When RESET, oscillation stops.
-The AOUT output goes to ground and the IC status is reinitialized.
-The devices have an internal power-on reset.
-V {DD} must be raised within 1 ms to operate power-on reset correctly.
-If V {DD} is not raised within 1 ms, then the RESET pulse must be applied when power is turned ON.
+Pin Symbol Туре Description 29 RESET I Reset.
+The devices enter standby status when a low level is input to this pin.
+When RESET, oscillation stops The AOUT output goes to ground and the IC status is reinitialized.
 This pin has an internal pull-up resistor.
-3 (57) BUSY 0 Busy.
-Outputs a "L" level during playback and a "H" level when power is turned ON 4 (58) NAR 0 The CMD and ST inputs become effective when high.
-NAR indicates whether the address bus (I0 through I6) is ready to accept another address.
+3 BUSY 0 Busy.
+Outputs "L" level during playback and "H" level when power is turned ON.
+4 NAR 0 The CMD and ST Inputs become effective when high.
+NAR indicates whether the address bus (10 through 16) is ready to accept another address.
 When high, it is ready to accept.
 NAR goes high when power is turned ON.
-5 (59) AOUT 0 Analog Speech Output.
+5 AOUT 0 Analog Speech Output.
 D/A converter output or LPF output is selected by entering the command.
-10 (64) XT I Ceramic Oscillator Input.
-This pin has an internal 0.5 to 5 M Ω feedback resistor between XT and $\overline{\text{XT}}$.
+10 XT I Ceramic Oscillator Input.
+This pin has an internal 0.5 to 5 M $\Omega$ feedback resistor between XT and $\overline{\text{XT}}$ .
 If an external clock is used, this is the clock input pin.
-11 (1) XT 0 Ceramic Oscillator Output.
+11 ΧT 0 Ceramic Oscillator Output.
 If an external clock is used, leave this pin open.
-13 (3) CMD I Command Input and Option Control.
-This pin is used as command and option input when CMD is at the high level with \overline{ST} low.
-If this pin is not used or serial input is optioned, set this pin to "H" level.
+13 CMD I Command Input and Option Control.
+This pin is used as command and option input when CMD is at the high level with $\overline{ST}$ low.
+If this pin is not used or serial input is optioned, set this pin to "H" level This pin has an Internal pull up resistor.
+14 ST I Start.
+Speech playback starts at the fall of the $\overline{ST}$ pulse.
+The 10-16 addresses are latched at the rise of the $\overline{ST}$ pulse.
+Input a $\overline{ST}$ pulse when NAR goes to the high level for channels 1 and 2.
 This pin has an internal pull-up resistor.
-14 (4) ST I Start.
-Speech playback starts at the fall of the \overline{ST} pulse.
-The I0 - I6 addresses are latched at the rise of the \overline{ST} pulse.
-Input a \overline{ST} pulse when NAR goes to the high level for channels 1 and 2.
+28 CH I Channel Control.
+Channel 1 is selected when the input Is pulled high.
+Channel 2 is selected when the Input is low.
 This pin has an internal pull-up resistor.
-28 (18) CH I Channel Control.
-Channel 1 is selected when the input is pulled high.
-Channel 2 is selected when the input is low.
-This pin has an internal pull-up resistor.
-27 (17) I6/SD I This pin is command and user-defined phrase input when parallel input is optioned.
+27 I6/SD I This pin is command and user-defined phrase input when parallel input is optioned.
 This pin is serial data (command and address) input when serial input is optioned.
-26 (16) I5/SI I This pin is command and user-defined phrase input when parallel input is optioned.
+26 I5/SI I This pin is command and user-defined phrase input when parallel input is optioned.
 This pin is used as serial clock input when serial input is optioned.
-25 (15) 14 I This pin is command and user-defined phrase input when parallel input is optioned When serial input is optioned, set this pin to "L" level.
+25 14 I This pin is command and user-defined phrase input when parallel input is optioned.
+When serial input is optioned, set this pin to "L" level.
 This pin has an internal pull-down resistor.
-24 (14) I3/PORT1 1/0 This pin is command and user-defined phrase input when parallel input is optioned.
+24 I3/PORT1 I/O This pin is command and user-defined phrase input when parallel input is optioned.
 When serial input is optioned, this pin is a port output.
-The port output is controlled by entering external silence insertion code.
-23 (13) I2/PORT0 1/0 This pin is command and user-defined phrase input when parallel input is optioned.
+Entering external silence insertion code controls the port output.
+23 I2/PORT0 I/O This pin is command and user-defined phrase input when parallel input is optioned.
 When serial input is optioned, this pin is a port output.
-The port output is controlled by entering external silence insertion code.
-21, 22 (11, 12) 10, 11 I This pin is command and user-defined phrase input when parallel input is optioned.
+Entering external silence insertion code controls the port output.
+21, 22 10, 11 I This pin is command and user-defined phrase input when parallel input is optioned.
 When serial input is optioned, set this pin to "L" level.
 This pin has an internal pull-down resistor.